Reasons to visit the Masai Mara

 Private Wildlife Conservancies

-Located in Kenya's South West, the Maasai Mara National Reserve covers just over 583 square miles.
-Unlike national parks, the Maasai Mara has no fencing and is instead bounded by the Ololoolo (Siria) Escarpment on its western edge and extends south to the Tanzania border, where it seamlessly merges with the Serengeti National Park.
+Located in Kenya's South West, the Masai Mara National Reserve covers just over 583 square miles.
+Unlike national parks, the Masai Mara has no fencing and is instead bounded by the Ololoolo (Siria) Escarpment on its western edge and extends south to the Tanzania border, where it seamlessly merges with the Serengeti National Park.

 However, the reserve's northern and eastern borders are surrounded by private wildlife conservancies.The conservancies add 350,000 acres to the greater Mara area, and animals are free to roam anywhere within the Mara ecosystem.